Mayankbawa/login-and-regiter-page-with-crud-operations/README.md

 (c) install cors, node modules and mongodb (npm install -g node-modules mongodb cors) (d)To start the node server use-node app.js
 4. CRUD Operations are completely developed in javaScript no backend technologies and database used.
+5. Client folder contain all the html, js and css files.
+6. server contain node.js files.